Grand Street station (IND Sixth Avenue Line)

 The Grand Street station is an express station on the IND Sixth Avenue Line of the New York City Subway.
-Located at the intersection of Grand Street and Chrystie Street in the Lower East Side and Chinatown neighborhoods of Manhattan, it is served by the D train at all times and the B train on weekdays.
+Located at the intersection of Grand Street and Chrystie Street at the border of Chinatown and the Lower East Side, it is served by the D train at all times and the B train on weekdays.

 Opened on November 26, 1967, this station was one of two added as part of the Chrystie Street Connection.
 The station has two tracks and two narrow side platforms, located approximately 30 ft below ground.
 In the original plan for the station, this would have been a four-track, two-island platform station, with a transfer to the Second Avenue Subway.
-The fourth phase of the Second Avenue Subway, if built, would include new platform(s) connecting to the existing platforms.
+The fourth phase of the Second Avenue Subway, if built, would include new platform(s) with connections to the existing platforms.